 Adidas Adizero Adios Pro

 These two shoes have similar cushioning: plushy soft.
 The plates under the forefoot (EnergyRods) give a slight edge to the Adidas model by allowing a more impressive energy return, especially at toe off.
 The carbon plate of the RC Elite is great but gives a more subdued ride.
-However, it should be noted that the Adios Pro is quite narrow under the heel, which makes it less stable, especially at low speeds, and therefore less versatile.
+However, you should note that the Adios Pro is quite narrow under the heel, making it less stable, especially at low speeds, and therefore less versatile.
 See the side-by-side comparison.